Rivenception/CSC543-Nim-Game/README.md

 ## Thoughts
 - Consider a js DOM as a stretch goal\(server-side html struct)
 - Think about game state data structure \(int\[] for count of cards in row, maybe something else would be better?)
     - Win state is all zeros?

+- Add a sign up / sign in page
+- Add a score page